BYOD or CYOD: Which mobile trend is right for your organization?

 BYOD and CYOD explained

 As the name implies, BYOD programs let users access their corporate data and applications from personally owned devices.
-This approach has some clear advantages for businesses, including:
+This approach has some clear benefits for businesses, including:

 - Eliminating capital expenditure on hardware and services